 Lifetime education is a priority in Santa Clarita.
 Not only home to more than 50 primary education sites, Santa Clarita boasts three secondary education facilities, including: College of the Canyons, one of the best community colleges in California with more than 24,000 students and 150 degree and certificate programs; California Institute of the Arts, one of the world’s best and most innovative centers for undergraduate and graduate studies in the performing and visual arts; and The Master’s College, offering more than 50 undergraduate and graduate programs with a spiritual foundation.

-A complete list of schools with website links is available here, and as a new resident we encourage you to contact your school district to determine which school serves your neighborhood.
+View a complete list of schools with website links, and as a new resident we encourage you to contact your school district to determine which school serves your neighborhood.